macaodha/batdetect2/README.md

 ```
 @article{batdetect2_2022,
     title     = {Towards a General Approach for Bat Echolocation Detection and Classification},
-    author    = {Mac Aodha, Oisin and  Mart\'{i}nez Balvanera, Santiago and  Damstra, Elise and  Cooke, Martyn and  Eichinski, Philip and  Browning, Ella and  Barataudm, Michel and  Boughey, Katherine and  Coles, Roger and  Giacomini, Giada and MacSwiney G., M. Cristina and  K. Obrist, Martin and Parsons, Stuart and  Sattler, Thomas and  Jones, Kate E.},
+    author    = {Mac Aodha, Oisin and  Mart\'{i}nez Balvanera, Santiago and  Damstra, Elise and  Cooke, Martyn and  Eichinski, Philip and  Browning, Ella and  Barataud, Michel and  Boughey, Katherine and  Coles, Roger and  Giacomini, Giada and MacSwiney G., M. Cristina and  K. Obrist, Martin and Parsons, Stuart and  Sattler, Thomas and  Jones, Kate E.},
     journal   = {bioRxiv},
     year      = {2022}
 }